 Last but not least, thanks to the generous support of our sponsors, we are pleased to offer this program completely free of charge to participating schools!

 Program introduction and inspiration-to-action components highlighted by Director & SFU Professor Emeritus Allison Kermode, including the goals and scope of the Take a Stand program, youth contests and opportunities for youth.

-Interactive presentation on the Great Bear Rainforest, film screening of STAND or other films, and highlights of youth contest hosted by expedition leader Norm Hann, and Stand filmmakers Nicolas Teichrob and Anthony Bonello.
+Interactive presentation on the Great Bear Rainforest, film screening of STAND or other films, and Q&A hosted by expedition leader Norm Hann, and Stand filmmakers Nicolas Teichrob and Anthony Bonello.

 Opportunities to host Community Action Programs at schools that include graduate student mentors and lightening talks by local conservation organizations to encourage youth to take action on environmental issues in their own communities.